RishaDinesh27/projects-quant/pairs-trading/README.md

 Beta: 1.02
 ADF stat: -3.23
 P-Value: 0.018
-Co-integration?: Yes  No. Further testing concludes that these two stocks are not cointegrated.
+Co-integration?: Yes  No. Further testing concludes that these two stocks are not co-integrated.
 Updated reasoning under ADF Bias - Limitation

 ## Notes